shadecoredev/Realmshade/README.md

 ## Overview
 Realmshade is an open-source game created as an experiment of a fully moddable multiplayer game.
 Main gameplay loop is an inventory management auto battler inspired by games like [Backpack Hero](https://store.steampowered.com/app/1970580/Backpack_Hero/), [Backpack Battles](https://store.steampowered.com/app/2427700/Backpack_Battles/) and [The Bazaar](https://store.steampowered.com/app/1617400/The_Bazaar/).
+You collect items to fill your inventory.
+Each item has some combat effect like gaining armor, dealing damage or inflicting ailments.
+During battle each player activates their items to defeat the opponent by reducing their health to zero.

 ## Modding
 To mod the Realmshade you can just clone the repository and edit the files.